-Economists polled by Reuters had forecast 335,000 applications for the latest week.
+Economists polled by Reuters had forecast consumer spending would gain 0.4%.